taylor-vann/taylorvann-dot-com/authn/README.md

 # Authn

-our lightweight authentication service designed to scale
+our lightweight authentication service designed to separate and scale